mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ```

 As you can see readability does suffer quite a bit.
 Ideally I would prefer to
-allocate temporary `Mapping` objects and rely on allocation sinking to
+allocate a temporary `Mapping` object whenever I need to work with its fields.
+However such code style would lean heavily on VMs ability to eliminate
+allocations of these temporary wrappers via *allocation sinking*, *scalar replacement*
-take care of those objects, but in my experiments SpiderMonkey could not deal
+or other similar optimizations.
+Unfortunately in my experiments SpiderMonkey
-with them well enough, that is why I opted for much more verbose and error
+could not deal with such code well enough and thus I opted for much more verbose
-prone code.
+and error prone code.

 <small markdown="1">[This sort of *almost* manual memory management might seem
 rather foreign in JS.
 That's why I think it might be worth mentioning here that